pkiran1017/Amazon-Flipkart-Price-Comparison-Tool/README.md

 # Amazon-Flipkart-Price-Comparison-Tool

 This Tool Compares price of the product entered by the user from e-commerce sites Amazon and Flipkart 💰 📊

+## Features

+- Easy To Use / User friendly interface.
+- Suggestions Available.
+- Easy to Compare.
+- Open Source.

 ## Requirements

 - Python.